juliagartor/Synthesis-Project-II/README.md

 <!-- GITHUB REPOSITORY -->
 # 🗂️ Repository Structure <a name="repo-structure"></a>

-- 📁 **initial_ideas**:  Here, you'll find initial sketches, drawings, and brainstorming materials outlining the conceptualization of the virtual doctor tool.

-- 📁 **android_studio_code**: This folder contains a TXT file with the necessary URLs to obtain the Kotlin code and the application APK.

-- 📁 **vscode_python_scripts**: Contains Python scripts used for developing models and functionalities for the virtual doctor tool.
-These scripts are integrated into the application.
+- 📁 **Experiments**: Contains all the code and documentation for the experiments conducted during the project.

+- 📁 **Final Code**: Houses the code for the final implementation of the project.

-- 📄 **pocket_doctor.pdf**: This is the final paper of the project, providing detailed information about the development, implementation, and functionality of the virtual doctor tool within La Meva Salut.
+- 📄 **Final Report.pdf**: This is the final paper of the project, providing detailed information about the development, implementation, and functionality of the solution.

 <!-- AUTHORS -->